-We undertake the grit blasting and application of 2-pack paint systems from our Glascote Basin yard on the Coventry Canal and offer the following:
+We undertake the Hull Grit Blasting and application of 2-pack Epoxy Paint Systems from our Glascote Basin yard on the Coventry Canal and offer the following:

 - Crane out boat into dedicated grit blasting facility

-- Polythene cabin to protect paintwork from dust & grit from the blasting process
+- Polythene cabin to protect paintwork from dust and grit from the blasting process

 - Application of two coats of zinc rich primer